ldyang14/training-material/topics/translatomics/tutorials/tmp-workflow/tutorial.md

 - They are single sentences describing what a learner should be able to do once they have completed the tutorial
 - You can use Bloom's Taxonomy to write effective learning objectives
-time_estimation: 3H
+time_estimation: ''
 key_points:
 - The take-home messages
 - They will appear at the end of the tutorial
 contributors:
-- contributor1
+- ldyang14
-- contributor2
+- IceApink

 ---